Dijet photoproduction at low $x$ at next-to-leading order and its back-to-back limit: UV safety

 \section{UV safety}

-The diagrams $\mathrm{SESW}$ and $\mathrm{\overline{SE}SW}$, i.e. the quark- and antiquark self-energy corrections where the gluon crosses the shockwave, are UV divergent and need to be regularized by adding a counterterm, as we demonstrated in eqs. (\ref{eq:SESWunsub})-(\ref{eq:SESWsub}).
-These are the only diagrams that we calculated which exhibit a UV singularity.
-There are, however, virtual contributions that we did not explicitly compute but whose UV poles will cancel with the one in our counterterm, yielding a total NLO amplitude which is UV finite.
+The diagrams $\mathrm{SESW}$ and $\mathrm{\overline{SE}SW}$, i.e. the quark- and antiquark self-energy corrections where the gluon crosses the shockwave, are UV divergent and need to be regularized by adding a counterterm, as we demonstrated in eqs.~\eqref{eq:SESWunsub}-\eqref{eq:SESWsub}.
+These are the only diagrams which we calculated that exhibit a UV singularity.
+There are, however, virtual contributions that we did not explicitly compute but whose UV poles will cancel with the one in our counterterm, resulting in a UV-finite total NLO amplitude.
 This is what we will now demonstrate.

-First, comparing expression (\ref{eq:SESWUV}) for the UV counterterm with the LO amplitude (\ref{eq:LOfinal}), we can write:
+First, comparing expression~\eqref{eq:SESWUV} for the UV counterterm with the LO amplitude~\eqref{eq:LOfinal}, we can write: